pschool-in/curriculum/content/grammar/adverb/adverb-select-word.md

 He *calmly* explained the lesson to me.
 I don't have any doubts now.
 I will *calmly* write the test today.
 He is *eagerly* waiting for his job letter.
 He has worked very hard for this.
 My teacher has *faithfully* worked for my school.
 She will be awarded and will continue to work *respectfully*.
+Although I was explaining very *politely*, Shina *rudely* answered back.
+I will not talk to her unless she *respectfully* apologizes.
+The man in the street was *badly* hurt.
+I *quickly* called the hospital.
+The man was soon treated *carefully* and *efficiently*.
+He ate all the chocolate *greedily*.
+But my friend *gently* tapped me on my shoulder and *politely* offered me his cake.
 ```

 ```
 I was at the railway station yesterday.
 The announcement asked the people to move away from the tracks.
 Then a bullet train passed by very *quickly*.
 There were many children in the park.
 They were playing *happily*.
-After 7pm, they *sadly* went to their homes.
+After 7 pm, they *sadly* went to their homes.
 We are going to the jungle.
 We may see many wild animals there.
 My mom asked my dad to drive *carefully*.
 I am at a party with my family.
 My mom asked me to talk to everyone *politely* and *respectfully*.
 Stop talking so *noisily* in the library.
 It might disturb other readers.
 The sounds echo *loudly* in the hall.
 My father can drive the car *easily*.
 But he yells *angrily* when the traffic irritates him.
 Our school *suddenly* announced a trip.
 We all got very excited.
 Everyone started making plans *excitedly*.
 Sheena was talking *loudly* on the phone.
 I asked her to speak *slowly* because my mom was sleeping.
+He lied to everyone.
+When we asked him, he *foolishly* denied it.
+So, everyone decided not to talk to him.
+My dad tried to give him instructions *calmly*.
+But he was driving *carelessly*.
+We were very scared.
+Harsh *patiently* waited for his mother to arrive.
+They *happily* headed home together and had lunch.
 ```

 ```